bgatellier/scodi/packages/cli/README.md

     npm install @scodi/cli
     ```

-2. Displays the list of commands you can use, regarding your installed modules
+2. Displays the list of commands you can use, regarding your installed packages

     ```bash
     npx scodi --help